magnetophon/DEL2/README.md

 A rhythm delay with space.

+## Current features

+- Tap a rhythm into your delay using midi
+- Each delay tap has:
+  - a non-linear filters
+- The filter parameters are pair of settings, and each tap's settings are an interpolation between these two, depending on the velocity

 ## Planned features

-- Tap a rhythm into your delay, using midi, keyboard or side-channel audio.
+- Tap the rhythm using your computer keyboard or side-channel audio
-- Each delay tap has:
+- Expand the DSP per tap to:
   - two non-linear filters
   - a reverb
   - a panner, using either:
     - level
     - haas + eq + level
     - HRTF
-- The parameters of the above effects can be:
-  - All the same, using one instance of the effects This has the lowest CPU usage.
-  - A pair of settings, and each tap's settings are an interpolation between these two.
-    This is more flexible, but also more CPU intensive.
+- Compressor and ducker on the output
-  - Individual settings for each tap.
+- Optional individual settings per tap
-    This is the most flexible, but also the most tedious to dial in.
-- Optionally, each tap can have it's own auxiliary output.
+- Optional auxiliary outputs per tap